dotnet/android-samples/OneABIPerAPK/README.md

 ---
 name: Xamarin.Android - OneABIPerAPK
-description: This solution will build a simple HelloWorld style of project.
-There will be three APK's built, one for each ABI.
-This solution demonstrates how to...
+description: "This solution will build a simple HelloWorld style of project.
+There will be three APK's built, one for each ABI"
 page_type: sample
 languages:
 - csharp